-Maine Expansion Arts Fund seeks grant applications
+Maine Expansion Arts Fund Seeks Grant Applications

-ELLSWORTH — The Maine Community Foundation’s Maine Expansion Arts Fund is accepting applications from nonprofits for grants of up to $5,000 that support indigenous, ethnic or rural arts programs or projects, particularly those that serve areas with limited access to arts events.
+ELLSWORTH & PORTLAND — The Maine Community Foundation’s Maine Expansion Arts Fund is accepting applications from nonprofits for grants of up to $5,000 that support indigenous, ethnic, or rural arts programs or projects, particularly those that serve areas with limited access to arts events.

-For more information, contact MaineCF Senior Program Officer Leslie Goode at 207-412-2002 or by e-mail at [email protected]
+If you would like more information about the fund, please contact MaineCF Senior Program Officer Leslie Goode at 207-412-2002 or by e-mail at [email protected]

+Caption: Wabanaki artist Barry Dana watches as local high school students add sides to the ten-foot traditional wigwam lodge on the west lawn of the Skowhegan History House Museum and Research Center.
+Photo Susan Cochran/courtesy History House

 -